J0kErF/Email-WebService/README.md

 # Email-WebServicere
-company Email manager webservice using C#
+company Email manager webservice using C# as ASMX file

 [{( this web service was part of my final project for my high school somputer science project. )}]